alexandru/scala-best-practices/sections/4-concurrency-parallelism.md

 }
 ```

+`foo` is in function scope, so each invocation of `doSomething(true)` will
-If `doSomething(true)` is invoked by multiple threads, they will all access `foo`
+recompute `foo`.
+As a result, if `doSomething(true)` is invoked by multiple
+threads, they will all recompute `foo` serially, potentially resulting in an
-serially `foo` for the duration of the network computation.
+unnecessary bottleneck.

 Avoid declaring lazy vals in functions and consider it a smell as there is
 likely a better way to restructure your code.